 Talking about our anonymity saviors, they can be understood as two modes of transportation, like an airplane and a bus.
 VPN is like an airplane which is faster but costlier.
-And TOR, like the bus, is slower but cheap (actually free).
+And TOR, like a bus, is slower but cheap (actually free).

 TOR and VPN are meant to provide anonymity to you and help you hide your data and location from any “middle-man” existing in the network you’re connected to.

-Now, before proceeding further, you need to read the following articles to get a better understanding of the working of TOR and VPN, in case you’re not familiar with it:
+Now, before proceeding further, you need to read the following articles to get a better understanding of the working of Tor and VPN, in case you’re not familiar with it:

 When to use Tor?

-And try not to send any confidential information like your email, phone or other personal details without any encryption, as it might serve as the means to identify you, no matter how many relays you’ve jumped through.
+And try not to send any confidential information like your email, phone, or other personal details without any encryption, as it might serve as the means to identify you, no matter how many relays you’ve jumped through.

-TOR is used in where a high level of anonymity is required by the user, such as in situations where you might want to act as a “Whistleblower” like Edward Snowden, who exposed NSA’s unethical acts, or if you’re under surveillance by the court of law.
-It also effective when you don’t want someone to know who you are and what are you doing, or if you’re facing death threats or being stalked on the internet.
+TOR is used often where a high level of anonymity is required by the user, such as in situations where you might want to act as a “Whistleblower” like Edward Snowden, who exposed NSA’s unethical acts, or if you’re under surveillance by the court of law.
+It’s also effective when you don’t want someone to know who you are and what are you doing, or if you’re facing death threats or being stalked on the internet.

-Tor serves the purpose of hiding your identity, but it costs your connection speed, that you’ll have to sacrifice if you want to use the TOR network.
+Tor serves the purpose of hiding your identity, but it costs your connection speed, which you’ll have to sacrifice if you want to use the TOR network.

 When to use VPN?

 The VPN server has access to all the traffic you’ve initiated, but popular VPN services claim that they don’t store any logs.
-Well, that claim might be legitimate until any government agency asks them about your existence on their network.
+Well, that claim might sound legitimate until any government agency asks them about your existence on their network.

 A VPN network can be used in low-risk situations like if you’re not accused of some crime that you may or may not have committed, or if you want to hide from various tracking tools on the internet and simply browse the internet or download torrents.
-They are also used to extend a company’s private network facilitating the employees to work from a remote location and still have access to the company’s resources.

 Virtual Private Networks are also used to extend a company’s private network facilitating the employees to work from a remote location and still have access to the company’s resources.

-VPN network can also be used to bypass geographical boundaries so as to gain access to blocked services or use the internet in places where the federal organizations have implemented network restrictions for the general public.
+VPN network can also be used to bypass geographical boundaries to gain access to blocked services or use the internet in places where the federal organizations have implemented network restrictions for the general public.

-Also Read: 10 Best VPN Services Of 2017
+Also Read: 10 Best VPN Services You Can Try

-Tor Vs VPN
+Tor Vs VPN: Wrapping Up

 Both TOR and VPN have their pros and cons, but they are no enemies.
 Instead, they were created to serve the same purpose, to provide anonymity to online users, but they have been misunderstood as rivals.
-I can’t suggest you any particular of them as each one outperforms the other on some aspects, and we can’t declare a winner in the TOR Vs VPN battle.
+I can’t suggest any particular of them as each one outperforms the other on some aspects, and we can’t declare a winner in the TOR Vs VPN battle.

 Did you find this helpful?
 Drop your thoughts and feedback.